eHarmony/vw-webservice/README.md

 Note: for the --recursive option to work (it grabs the vowpal wabbit submodule for you), you will need git 1.6.5 or later.
 Otherwise you can pull the vowpal wabbit submodule in separately using ``git submodule``.

+You should now have a vw-webservice directory with some files and 4 directories inside of it:

+vowpal_wabbit
+vw-webservice-common
+vw-webservice-core
+vw-webservice-jersey

 #### Building Vowpal Wabbit

-Now that you have the webservice, under the vw-webservice folder, you should find an additional folder for vowpal wabbit that contains all the source.
-Before you can launch the vowpal wabbit daemon you will have to build it.
+Now that you have the webservice, under the vw-webservice/vowpal_wabbit folder, you should find the C++ source for Vowpal Wabbit.
+Before you can launch the daemon you will have to build it.

 ```
 cd vowpal_wabbit
 make clean
 make

-#now launch it in daemon mode
+#now launch it in daemon mode (from within the vw-webservice/vowpal_wabbit directory)
 ./vowpalwabbit/vw --daemon [other options you like]
 ```